Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Latency, Errors and Fault analysis
   * Request tracking across distributed systems

+### ServiceLens

+> ServiceLens can be used to enhance application health monitoring by integrating traces, metrics, logs, alarms, and other resource health information into one place.
+ServiceLens integrates with X-Ray to provide an end-to-end view of the application.

+ServiceLens can be deployed with the following 2 steps:

+* Deploy X-Ray
+* Deploy the CloudWatch agent and the X-Ray daemon

 ### AWS Status - Service Health Dashboard

 * Shows all regions, all services health